-The Joliet Police Department Investigations Division is comprised of 44 members including a Division Commander, a Lieutenant, 6 Sergeants, 33 Detectives and 3 civilians.
+The Joliet Police Department Investigations Division is comprised of a Deputy Chief, a Lieutenant, several Sergeants, many Detectives and 3 civilians.
 The division is primarily responsible for the follow-up investigation of crime and is separated into the following elements:

 General Assignment – Investigates most criminal offenses including violent offenses such as homicide, robbery and sexual assault, as well as many property crimes such as fraud and burglary.
 Within the General Assignment element there are a number of specialized assignments including but not limited to: